hanai3Bi/Switch-OC-Suite/README.md

 # Switch OC Suite

-Overclocking suite for Switch(Erista and Mariko) running on Atmosphere CFW.
+Overclocking suite for Switch (Mariko Only) running on Atmosphere CFW.

+For Horizon OS 11.0.x ~ 12.1.0.
+(AIO Package only supports the latest OS version for easier maintenance.)